foundata/guidelines/ansible-style-guide.md

 * Use [`snake_case`](https://en.wikipedia.org/wiki/Snake_case) for variables, roles, collections and modules.
 * Only use characters from the set `[a-z0-9_]`.
-* Start variable names with a letter.
+* Start variable names with a letter or underscore.
+* Prefix role variables with the collection and/or role name.
+* Prefix internal variables (those that are not expected to be set by users) by two underscores.

 **Good examples:**